xionchen/gerrit-cmd/README.rst

 Configuration options
 ---------------------

-url：The url of you gerrit server,this must be configured
+**url**：The url of you gerrit server,this must be configured<br>

-username:The user name of your gerrit,this is not necessary if you don't want to be authorized by gerrit server.
+**username**:The user name of your gerrit,this is not necessary if you don't want to be authorized by gerrit server.<br>

-password:The HTTP password of your gerrit,this is not necessary if you don't want to be authorized by gerrit server.
+**password**:The HTTP password of your gerrit,this is not necessary if you don't want to be authorized by gerrit server.

 example
 -------
+There is an example configure file: /grtrc_example
 All the options should be configured in "grt" section

 ::

     [grt]